LIVING IN ASIA

 LAO PDR - Laos

-In a period of market 'craziness' where stocks are up one day and down the next due to Washington politics during the second half of 2011, many investors are afraid.
-ETFs are an alternative form of stocks.
+Although a period of market 'craziness' where stocks went up one day and down the next due to Washington politics during 2011, many investors were afraid of ETFs, but in 2014 they are just another form of stock trading as are Binary Options.
+See also Forex & Options Profits Daily.

 An ETF (Exchange-Traded Fund) is a securities fund which tracks a certain sector of a stock market index.
 Indices such as the S&P 500 and FTSE are examples of funds which can be traded on an exchange like a stock or share.